bits from bob....

 We are Planting Traditional Churches: Is There A Better Path to the Future?

-by Robert J. Young
+by Bob Young

 [permission is given to reprint with credit noted]

 This kind of church has little hope of doing very much away from the building and actually answering the missional call to be "sent ones" into its community.
 The traditional church is controlled and controlling.
 The institutional leadership, using a top-down organization and having a tendency against delegation of any real responsibility with attendant authority, expectation, and confidence, keeps the church from functioning as an organism, living in integrated, continuing relationships, capable of functioning according to God's purpose.
-(What we usually refer to as accountability is really a culturally-informed way of saying, "I will remain in control and to make sure that it happens, so you will clear everything with me, take your orders from me, make sure I am in agreement before you do anything, report to me, ask for any resources from me, etc. etc. etc.")
+(What we usually refer to as accountability is really a culturally-informed way of saying, "I will remain in control and to make sure that it happens, so you will clear everything with me, take your orders from me, make sure I am in agreement before you do anything, report to me, ask for any resources from me, etc.")

 Nee and others have noticed in the book of Acts four basic models for establishing or planting new churches.
 The "Jerusalem model" demonstrates how Christians went out from an established church, taking the gospel with them and planting new churches.
-This model does not depend upon church planters, but rather upon "workers".
+This model does not depend upon church planters, but rather upon "workers."
 The "Antioch model" is probably the best known in most contemporary churches.
 This model describes the process by which a church, Antioch in this case, sends out a team who travel and work from city to city establishing new churches.
-A third model Nee designates as the "Ephesus model".
+A third model Nee designates as the "Ephesus model."
 In this model, churches are planted because a teaching center is established and the gospel echoes forth into the surrounding area through the influence of those taught or trained.
 This is the most probable explanation for the establishment of the seven churches of Revelation 2-3.
 Certainly, churches were established as a result of Paul's work in Ephesus.
-Finally, Nee mentions the "Rome model".
-This model describes a process in which Christians move into a city with a church established as a result.
+Finally, Nee mentions the "Rome model."
+This model describes a process in which Christians move into a city with the result that a church is established.
 Viola suggests intentionality on the part of Paul in his ministry is helping various Christians and co-laborers move to Rome for the purpose of establishing a church.
 In making this case, he is heavily dependent on Romans 16.
 Whether or not it can successfully be demonstrated that Rome was a "target city" for an exodus movement, one should note the similarity between the Jerusalem model and the Rome model.
 In both cases, Christians who became Christians in other locations were instrumental in establishing a new church through moving to a new city or town and working to plant a new church.

 We can show the basic models in parallel.